karthik24annam/Absa.Assessment.Task2/README.md

 ### Changes to be done to run the test in your local machine:
     In AddContactStepDefinition, in the setUP() method,Change the path of the Chrome driver.
     You need to enter the path of chrome driver in your machine.
+    Please install "Natural" plugin to your project from the eclipse marketplace or google.
 #### Test Results
 I hvae produced the results in multiple formats like xml,json,and html.